tscanlin/developers.optimizely.com/src/content/integrations/index.md

 - The content that is tested has a unique identifier.
 Example: `<a id="article1234">HeadlineTest</a>`

 ### Implementation
 A content integration can be done in many forms.
-The example that we will use is testing headlines for posts done with Wordpress.
-Other examples of a content integration are: testing images from within an e-Commerce platform, testing product titles from within an e-Commerce platform, testing an entire article from an editorial platform.
+The example that we will use is testing headlines for articles in Wordpress.
+Other examples of a content integrations are: testing images from within an e-Commerce platform, testing product titles from within an e-Commerce platform, testing an entire article from an editorial platform.

+An alternative description on how to create a CMS integration is available <a href="https://blog.optimizely.com/wp-content/uploads/2015/05/OptimizelyHeadlineTesting.pdf">in this PDF</a>.

 ### 1. Create a developer account

-Uploaded Lists are a feature restricted to select Enterprise customers and developers.
-If you do not have access to Uploaded Lists and would like to develop an integration, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
-Creating a developer account does not require a credit card and will provide full access to the Uploaded Lists feature and associated APIs.
+The REST API restricts the amount of calls per month based on the Optimizely plan of your account.
+To avoid going over the limit with your account, [create a free developer account](https://www.optimizely.com/?modal=devsignup).
+Creating a developer account does not require a credit card and will provide full access the REST API.

 ### 2. Register your application